scarletbright/avalanche-docs/docs/v1.0/en/faq.md

 [See here.](staking.md)

+### Does Avalanche use slashing?

+There is no stake slashing on the Avalanche network.
+If a validator misbehaves, they will not receive a reward, but it will not lose the funds it staked.

 ### What is the minimum amount I need to stake in order to validate the Primary Network?

 2,000 AVAX.